Structure of 2D Topological Stabilizer Codes: Conclusions and outlook

 \section{Conclusions and outlook}

 Under the sole assumption of translational invariance, we have provided a detailed study of the structure of two-dimensional TSCs.
 This structure can always be understood in terms of string operators that carry a topological charge, allowing to extend the insights from well known codes such as the toric code.
 Codes can be classified in terms of their topological charges, which are invariant under local transformations.
-In the case of subspace codes, two codes that have equivalent topological charges can be related by a local transformation.
-It remains open whether or not chiral subspace codes can be constructed.
+Both for subspace codes and non-chiral subsystem codes, we show that two codes with isomorphic topological charges can be related by a local transformation.
+The existence of chiral subspace codes remains open.

+From a computational perspective, the results have interesting implications.
+The relevant charges in a code can be arranged into several copies of the toric code or subsystem color codes.
+But by means of code deformations \cite{bombin:2009:deformation}, in these codes the whole Clifford group of gates can be implemented in a topologically protected way.
+In the case of subsystem color codes this only involves the introduction of twist defects to encode qubits \cite{bombin:2010:subsystem}.
+For toric codes, single qubit Clifford gates can be recovered by encoding in twists \cite{bombin:2010:twist} and CNot gates by encoding in hole pairs \cite{raussendorf:2007:deformation,bombin:2009:deformation}.
+But it is possible to switch between both encodings, so that also in the toric code deformations are enough to recover the whole Clifford group.
+As a result ---since such techniques do not depend on details of the codes but rather on the charge content---, we can perform all Clifford gates by code deformation in any two-dimensional TSC.

 We finish with a discussion of some natural extensions of the present work.

 \begin{sep}{Boundaries} The same ideas that we have used to classify TSCs can be applied to classify boundaries between them.
 To model them, we can take the right and left half-plane to correspond to two possibly different TSSGs, allowing for arbitrary but translationally symmetric ---along the axis direction--- gauge and stabilizer generators in the axis between them.
 Of course, we have to impose the topological condition on $\stab$, which still makes sense because we do not want to have localized degrees of freedom on small portions of the boundary.